18F/before-you-ship/README.md

 #### [ATO, Authority to Operate](understanding_atos.md)

 A review process designed to ensure the security of public government sites.
+See [our security guide](https://hub.18f.gov/private/standards/security/) (internal only).

 ##### Triggers